 That’s why you might consider posting weekly or biweekly videos in which you give your take on relevant news in your industry.
 This doesn’t just give you an easy way to post regular content.
 It also allows you to demonstrate your expertise and industry knowledge.

 Does your business sell any products?
 If so, customers are more likely to purchase them if they understand their value.
 To ensure they do, it may be necessary to demonstrate your products in action.
-This will help a potential customer better understand why they should buy a given product.
+This will help potential customers better understand why they should buy a given product.

 Touring Your Office